malathit/malathit.github.io/_posts/2020-11-28-github-actions.md

 - Spring Boot
 - devops
 - deployment
-excerpt: "A brief analysis of Github actions explained with an example"
+- Github actions
+excerpt: "A post on creating Github actions to build a spring-boot application automatically.
+The common and popular github actions are also discussed."
 ---

 Continuous Integration(CI) & Continuous Delivery(CD) are one of the necessary steps in the development of a software.
 In simple terms, Continuous Integration is validating, testing and integrating the code changes made by a developer.
 Continuous delivery means releasing/deploying the software in an automated manner.
 CI & CD saves developer time, that is usually spent in manual testing, enforcing the code format etc. It also helps in reducing the release cycle time.